 In case of properly executed spring design, the design work is governed by the application and operating environment of the spring.
-In a previous blog post I emphasized the need for mapping the intended use of the spring, but it is at least equally important to consider the operating environment of the spring, which establishes its own requirements to the design.

 The most difficult environmental conditions causing changes in the spring characteristics are related to high and low temperatures, as well as to corrosion induced by humidity and chemicals.
 Thus, from the viewpoint of spring functionality, one needs to know the operating conditions of a spring.
 Then again, how should one prepare for the requirements established by the environment in order to ensure maximum service life of the spring?